timsee/ArduCor/README.md

 If there are compilation issues, make sure you have the library for your hardware setup installed.
 For a Rainbowduino, you can find the library [here](http://www.seeedstudio.com/wiki/Rainbowduino_v3.0).
 For a NeoPixels, you can find the library [here](https://github.com/adafruit/Adafruit_NeoPixel).

 ## <a name="library-usage"></a>Library Usage

 ### <a name="single-color"></a>Single Color Routines

-These routines take an R, G, and B values their parameters:
+These routines use a single color:

 * Solid
 * Blink